you-zhou/notes/dev.md

 Linux:
 export PATH=${PATH}:/home/jack/bin
-To make it permanent, append this line to ~/.bash_profile or ~/.profile
+To make it permanent, append this line to ~/.bash_profile or ~/.profile.
+It will then be executed every time you login using console or remotely using SSH.

 # Matplotlib